-Housed in a mock-Tudor building that was once a motor inn which opened in the 1980s, Sherwood has been revived into an alpine-chic hotspot that has design fans drooling.
+Housed in a mock-Tudor building that was once a motor inn, Sherwood has been revived into an alpine-chic hotspot that has design fans drooling.
 Rooms lean toward the Scandi side, with shearling pillows, hand-woven wool blankets and blonde wood furnishings.
 The restaurant is equally worth staying for.
-With a menu of mainly foraged ingredients from the property’s garden, you’ll be feasting on dishes like whole flounder dripping in seaweed butter with brilliant views over the lake and surrounding snowy peaks.
+With a menu of mainly foraged ingredients from the property’s garden, you’ll be feasting on dishes like whole flounder dripping in seaweed butter while enjoying brilliant views over the lake and surrounding snowy peaks.
 If you fancy exploring the dramatic landscapes further, a campervan is the best way to the make the most of the awe-inspiring Fjordland National Park, which is nearby.

 Let someone else take the wheel on this late afternoon tour around a handful of Central Otago’s renowned wineries.
 Your guide will drive you from wine cave to cellar door, so you can sample a wide range of wines from the picturesque Gibbston Valley region.
 Set among the mountains, the topography of this area is truly incredible and makes for jaw-dropping vineyard locations.
 A cheese board at one of the stops will keep you fuelled for the day, and hotel pick-up and drop-off means you’ll be deposited back to your bedroom with ease.

 Abel Tasman may be New Zealand’s smallest national park, but you’ll still feel a million miles away from it all when strolling up sandy beaches or through mossy valleys home to ancient Māori sites and native wildlife.
 You can explore the park on land, on the water or even in the air, with local tour operators providing a full package of walking tours, catamaran cruises and heli-tours if that’s what you’ve come for.
 Out on the water, keep your eyes peeled for tiny blue penguins and fur seals in search of their next meal.